agnieszka95/task/README.md

   - Create read replicas for scaling read operations.

 ## Task 5 - Introduce a mechanism which will spawn a new node in a nodegroup when cluster has insufficient resources
+We can use following components:

+1. Cluster Autoscaler
+Adjusts the size of your node groups based on resource demand.
+  - Monitoring: It monitors pods in the cluster.
+If pods are pending due to insufficient resources (e.g., CPU, memory), the Cluster Autoscaler identifies this.
+  - Scaling Action: It communicates with cloud provider's autoscaling mechanisms (in this case, AWS Auto Scaling Groups) to add new nodes to the node group.
+  - Cooldown: The Cluster Autoscaler respects cooldown periods to avoid rapid scaling up and down.

+2. AWS Auto Scaling Groups
+Auto Scaling Groups (ASGs) on AWS manage a group of EC2 instances, enabling scaling in and out based on defined rules.
+We need an ASG linked to node group.
+The Cluster Autoscaler interacts with ASG to trigger its scaling actions.

 ## Task 6 - Think about how we can automate adding additional users (Developers) to databases